Qiskit/qiskit/CONTRIBUTING.md

    which will run these checks and report any issues.

-   If your code fails the local style checks (specifically the black or rust code formatting check) you can use `tox -eblack` and `cargo fmt` to automatically fix update the code formatting.
+   If your code fails the local style checks (specifically the black or Rust code formatting check) you can use `tox -eblack` and `cargo fmt` to automatically fix the code formatting.
 2. The documentation has been updated accordingly.
 In particular, if a function or class has been modified during the PR, please update the *docstring* accordingly.